divio/divio-cloud-docs/how-to/debug-request-help.rst

   take to see it for ourselves?
 If there are multiple steps involved, please list them.
 * What you expect to happen - we need to understand what you expected to happen.
 If you expected some output or result, describe it, bearing in mind that we may not be familiar with your project.
-* What actually does happen - sescribe the unexpected output or result.
+* What actually does happen - describe the unexpected output or result.
 Include logs, error messages from the server and browser and so on.
 * Tell us what troubleshooting steps you have taken so far - please check: